microsoft/pxt/docs/blog/translations-in-context.md

 MakeCode uses [Crowdin](https://crowdin.com/) to manage the localization of all content, APIs and documentation.
 With so much content, it can be very tricky to find which strings to translate first.

-To address the issues above, we integrated the [in context translations](https://support.crowdin.com/in-context-localization/) from Crowdin which allow to perform the translations from within the editor itself (or the documentation page).
+To address the issues above, **we have added [in context translations](https://support.crowdin.com/in-context-localization/)** which allow to perform the translations from within the editor itself (or the documentation page).
 No need to go through the Crowdin web site anymore.

 ![An example of incontext translations](/static/blog/translations-in-context/home.png)